Mark-MDO47/ArduinoClass/99_Resources/README.md

 - An entire group of 8-bit data word transfers is surrounded by a START condition and a STOP condition.
   - There is also a START repeat but I will not cover that here;  read the references for that information.

+The serial data and serial clock lines are driven by both the controller and the target using a type of circuitry known as "open collector".
+For our purposes, this means it behaves much like the buttons we saw earlier: in one position (pushed) it connects the bus (wire) to ground, in the other position (not pushed) it doesn't connect the bus (wire) to anything.
+Thus the bus is either at ground (pushed) or at whatever voltage it would be if the button were not in the circuit.
+In I2C there are pullup resistors so that it is either at LOW (ground level) or HIGH (usually either 3.5V or 5V).
+In our circuit, HIGH is 5V.

+Note that if either (or with many I2C devices, any) side of this circuit pulls to ground, the bus voltage will be ground.
+This allows the target device to hold clock LOW if it needs a little more time to process the last byte.

 Here is a graph from i2c.info/i2c-bus-specification showing the Rule of Change of Serial Data on the I2C bus.<br>
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/I2C_RuleChangeOfData_from_i2c.info_i2c-bus-specification.png" width="750" alt="i2c.info/i2c-bus-specification graph of Rule of Change of Serial Data on I2C bus">